How to Make a Gracious Habit of Practicing Hospitality

 Here are my 7 Tips for Making a Habit of Hospitality:

-- Invite someone to come for tea (or coffee).
+• Invite someone to come for tea (or coffee).
 Maybe also serve a plate of crackers and cheese, an apple cut up, possibly some of your favorite chocolates set out, and use your favorite cups or mugs (don’t worry about matching!) with a small plate for each of you.
-Use inexpensive napkins that are pretty (Dollar Tree?) get an assortment of good teas (Vanilla cream, chamomile, rooibos, raspberry zinger…).
+Use inexpensive napkins that are pretty, or cloth napkins, and get an assortment of good teas (Vanilla cream, chamomile, rooibos, raspberry zinger…).
 Lay it out on the coffee table or kitchen table before your guest arrives, and it will say, “Welcome!”
-If you have small children, have an area with toys set up to keep them occupied, and if they’re old enough, send them to another part of the house to play, so you and your guest can visit in (relative) peace (or let them serve your guests:).
+If you have small children, have an area with toys set up to keep them occupied, and if they’re old enough, send them to another part of the house to play so you and your guest can visit in (relative) peace (or let them serve your guests:).

-- Think of questions to ask and be a good listener.
-Pray with and for your guest.
+• Think of questions to ask and be a good listener.
+Pray with and for your guests.
 Share what the Lord is doing in your life and be an encourager.

 Simple Steps Will Improve Skills to Show Hospitality